kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 What is a lot easier in TypeScript/JavaScript than Rust is scaffolding out a new API.
-Because of the strictness of Rust, it is really hard to "stub" stuff out, where as you can often still run your code in TypeScript/JavaScript without crossing every T and dotting every I. This makes prototyping in TypeScript/JavaScript a lot easier.
+Because of the strictness of Rust, it is really hard to "stub" stuff out, whereas you can often still run your code in TypeScript/JavaScript without crossing every T and dotting every I. This makes prototyping in TypeScript/JavaScript a lot easier.
 If you know what you are building, Rust is great.
-I really love Rust enums and iterators, plus also the patterns of traits like `From` and `Display` are super-powers that make you code super clean and super consumable.
+I really love Rust enums and iterators, plus also the patterns of traits like `From` and `Display` are superpowers that make you code super clean and super consumable.
 Every time I drop back into TypeScript/JavaScript, I miss the power of `match` and `.into()` and `if let` and returns from blocks to do variable assignment.